merinanto/Election_Analysis/README.md

    Raymon Anthony Doane: received 3.1% of the vote.

  • The winner of the election was:
-     Candidate who received of the vote  and votes has won the election
+        Diana DeGette received 73.8% of the vote  and 272,892 votes has won the election